-Recently, lawsuits involving AMS Elevate, Perigee and Apogee vaginal mesh products were consolidated in the Superior Court for the State of Delaware, New Castle.
-As these and other AMS surgical mesh and pelvic sling products come under more regulatory scrutiny, it is expected that this litigation will grow and expand to other states.
-If you or someone you love suffered painful and debilitating complications from an AMS transvaginal surgical mesh or pelvic sling device, it is important that you contact Gilman Law today to discuss your potential AMS transvaginal mesh or pelvic sling lawsuit.
+Previously, vaginal mesh lawyer efforts involving AMS Elevate, Perigee and Apogee vaginal mesh products were consolidated in the Superior Court for the State of Delaware, New Castle.
+Since that time, the litigation has grown.
+If you or someone you love suffered painful and debilitating complications from an AMS transvaginal surgical mesh or pelvic sling device, it is important that you contact Gilman Law today to discuss your potential AMS transvaginal mesh or pelvic sling lawsuit with one of our vaginal mesh lawyer advisors.

-Gilman Law is currently offering free lawsuit evaluations to victims of complications stemming from the following AMS transvaginal surgical mesh and pelvic sling products:
+Gilman Law is currently offering free vaginal mesh lawyer evaluations to victims of complications stemming from the following AMS transvaginal surgical mesh and pelvic sling products:

 - Elevate Prolapse Repair System: Used to treat pelvic organ prolapse or POP